HSF/hsf.github.io/organization/_posts/2020/2020-06-18-coordination.md

 ### New Architectures, Portability, and Sustainability

-Feedback meeting was yesterday (<https://indico.cern.ch/event/925974/>) but was not very well attended (~20 people)
+Feedback meeting was yesterday (<https://indico.cern.ch/event/925974/>), but was not very well attended (~20 people)
 - General agreement that the virtual workshop was a success: allowed useful discussions that will be followed up in topical meetings organised by the WGs
 - Summary and outcomes [document](https://docs.google.com/document/d/1ujwMhFTwxy3TAe8jKpvHvT1TB-ZXv1s7BolcfNKgqJA/edit?usp=sharing) has been prepared

-Good participation to the survey: 34% of the registered people (75 out of 221)
+Good participation in the survey: 34% of the registered people (75 out of 221)
 * People attended sessions out of their main area of interest
 * Having presentations a few days in advance was important: 2/3 reviewed them
 * Strong preference for live presentations over recorded ones